Governance

 She currently teaches a variety of classes and provides clinical services at the Callier Center.
 In addition, she has been awarded an appointment as Research Scholar with the University of Witwatersrand School of Speech and Hearing Therapy in Johannesburg, South Africa, and is the Past President of the American Academy of Audiology.

-David Molter is Professor of Otolaryngology at Washington University School of Medicine
+David Molter is Professor of Otolaryngology at Washington University in St Louis.

 Dr. King Chung is an educator, a researcher, an inventor, and a humanitarian.
 Her areas of expertise are in amplification, calibration, and humanitarian audiology.